debugged-tech-services/DebuggedPilot/README.md

 `xps_fca-stock`: this is xps's xps_fca branch completely stock

-`chrysler300port`: this is a fork maintained by @andrrocity for the Chrysler 300

-`chrysler-300-port-release4`: this is a fork maintained by @andrrocity for the Chrysler 300

 # FCA OpenPilot / Trafficflow Alpha Integration
 We only have a 2017 Chrysler Pacifica and 2018 Chrysler 300, so we are only able to confirm features using this vehicle.